 - Promote Catholic Education and, to that end, to enter public discussion on matters affecting it and to affiliate with any organisation formed to promote it

 The Marist P&F Association is organised into sub-committees, with parents actively involved as convenors and volunteers.
-Convenors are appointed at the Annual General Meeting in August each year and activities are confined to term-time.
+Convenors are appointed at the Annual General Meeting each February and activities are confined to term-time.
 The sub-committees include;

-This group is responsible for coordinating and assisting hospitality and social functions for the College, particularly the Year Dinners for parents with boys in each of Years 5 - 11.
+This group is responsible for coordinating and assisting hospitality and social functions for the College, particularly the Year Dinners for parents.
 These dinners provide a great opportunity to meet and socialise with other parents in your son’s Year group.
 The dinners are designed as enjoyable opportunities to socialise with costs kept to a minimum as these are not fundraising ventures.
-Your ticket includes a welcome drink upon arrival, savouries and a two-course meal with further drinks available at the cash bar.
+Your ticket includes a welcome drink upon arrival, savouries and a three-course meal with further drinks available at the bar.